 SCOTT PETERSON: Well, I think that that is still the primary defining element, if you will, of these elections.
 I mean, you know, and kind of the big bear that’s just over the horizon here is the military.
 In fact, even more than what they do regarding the PKK is what they will do regarding a strengthening of the electoral hand of the ruling AK party, which has Islamist roots.
 I mean, of course, the reason why we saw those huge secular demonstrations a couple of months ago is because the military had a very severe and abrupt reaction when the AK party put up one of its own, Abdullah Gul, the foreign minister, as a presidential candidate.
 And basically, the military reacted and said, "Do not forget that we’re the safeguards of secularism in Turkey and that we will act when we deem it’s necessary."

-Of course, the Turkish military in the last forty years, fifty years, has conducted four separate coups.
+Of course, the Turkish military in the last 40 years, 50 years, has conducted four separate coups.
 Sometimes they really were military coups.
 And then the most recent one in 1997 basically forced from power the progenitor of the ruling AK party today.
 There was a much radical party called the Welfare Party, and in those days, you know, all it took was tanks being rolled into a village not too far from Ankara to cause that party to basically collapse and be outlawed.

 Today, the military is watching very carefully, and what’s remarkable here is that you do get a polarization among people.
 I mean, you get secular people who say, you know, that if we don’t stop this now, what we’re going to see is Turkey turning into another Iran.
 I mean, they really use those two words in the same breath, which for anyone who lives here and also for anyone who knows Iran seems to be extremely unlikely and remarkable.
 And I think that we have seen a much more mature Islamist party that recognizes where the limits are.
 They’re pushing those limits all the time, but that they are doing it in a way that the way they push, you know, the pro-business and pro-economic policies over an Islamist agenda, that’s put some minds at rest, at least.